Associate Professor of English

 Shakespare and the French Borders of English.
 Palgrave Macmillan, 2013.

 The Commodification of Textual Engagements in the English Renaissance.
 Ashgate, 2006.
 Reviewed in Renaissance Quarterly, Review of English Studies, Sixteenth Century Journal, Times Literary Supplement.

 Interlinguicity, Internationality and Shakespeare.
-Essay collection under contract with McGill-Queen's University Press.
 Edited with an introduction by Michael Saenger.
-Forthcoming.
-2014.
+McGill-Queen's University Press, 2014.

 Co-authored with Sergio Costola, "Shakespeare's Venice and the Grammar of the Modern City."
 Forthcoming in Shakespeare and the Italian Renaissance: Appropriation, Transformation, Opposition.
 Edited by Michele Marrapodi.
 Ashgate, 2014.